KryskZ09/zencord/README.md

 Originally developed by [Nevvulo](https://github.com/Nevvulo), this is a Powercord plugin that introduces Zen mode for Discord, similar to Visual Studio Code's Zen mode.

+Credits to [theGordHoard](https://github.com/theGordHoard) for the updated CSS snippets.

 ---

 ## Installation